ericagreene/nyt-mentorship/docs/faq.md

 If this is the case, press the reset button and start discussing expectations and goals for the program itself.
 Such as: How often to meet and for how long?
 What type of relationship do they want from a mentor?
 What are their goals for the program?

-* **I have a busy schedule and have to cancel our meetings.**
+* **I have a busy schedule and have to cancel our meetings**

 As a New York Times employee, of course you are busy!
 View this mentorship program as not only a commitment to your mentee/mentor but also to yourself.
 Both sides benefit from this relationship whether it be setting career goals or working on management skills.
 Schedule your sessions far in advance and make them a priority.
 If you do have to cancel, be sure to get another time on the calendar immediately.
 A good mentorship requires reliability and frequent communication.

-* **I don’t know how to help my mentee**
+* **I don't know how to start helping my mentee**

-* Are there any books you would recommend?
+Sometimes you just need to start somewhere!
+Some ideas are:

-* Are there any people you can connect mentee with?
+* Recommend a blogpost, video or book you've read that you can chat about.
-* Are there videos they could watch?
+* Introduce your mentee to someone they don't know at the company.
-* Share challenging points in your own career (create space for sharing).
+* Share a story about a challenging point in your own career to create a safe space for sharing.
 * Create a Google Doc for goals and use it as a working document to provide comments and feedback.
-* Be conscious of your mentee saying “I should”, “I’ll try”, instead suggest “I will”, “I am”.
+* Be conscious of your mentee saying "I should", "I’ll try", instead suggest "I will", "I am".
 * Encourage growth-mindset vs fixed mindset (setbacks = growth).

 ## Probing questions